Michaelvilleneuve/react-native-perspective-image-cropper/README.md

-# React Native Custom Crop 📐🖼
+# React Native perspective image cropper 📐🖼

 A component that allows you to perform custom crop and perspective correction !